costaivo/Tutorial-Angular/01_AdManager/01_Level/02_Lesson/README.md

 * Move the folder navbar to the shared folder, since this is component that will be shared
 * Copy the code snippets related to navbar from the app.component into the navbar.component.html file
 * Register the NavBarComponent in the Root Module.
 Folder path will be required to be changed since we moved the component files.
-* add the line to render the navbar component in the app.component.html file ``
+* add the line to render the navbar component in the app.component.html file

+    `ng generate component navbar`

 ## 6. Summary